tabKey

 Tab Control (background)

-APIs used: tabs.create / update / sendMessage / query / get / (optional) remove.
+Uses standard extension APIs: tabs.create / update / sendMessage / query / get / remove.

-Runs inside the target page on allow-listed hosts.
+Runs inside the target page, only on allow-listed hosts.
+No arbitrary eval.

 Messaging & Events

-Stable schemas + origin tagging to avoid cross-talk.
+Stable schemas + requestId pairing to avoid cross-talk.

-- No data collection; no external requests; no
+- Local-only: no data collection, no external requests

-What this means: simulate a real user path end-to-end — open → type → click → navigate → verify — using your own admin page.
-No Selenium, no CI rig, no remote grid.
+What this means: orchestrate a real user path end-to-end — open → type → click → navigate → verify — using your own page.
+No Selenium grid, no remote runner.

-- ✔️ Runs in your browser, locally, with a real tab.
+- ✔️ Runs locally with a real, visible tab.

-- ✔️ Uses requestId + timeout for robust request/response pairing.
+- ✔️ requestId + timeout for robust request/response pairing.

-- ✔️ Safe by default: named DOM actions, HTTPS-only, allow-listed hosts.
+- ✔️ Safe by default: allow-list + named actions.

 <script type="module">